Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

 **Arguments:**

-- The first argument is the regular expression to run against the source, `(HORNBILL)` in this example
+- The first argument is the regular expression to run against the source, `(HORNBILL)` in this example.
-- The second argument is a list of switches to apply to the regular expression, `gi` in this example
+- The second argument is a list of switches to apply to the regular expression, `gi` in this example.

 ### regexReplace